sebastiandiazmujica/Entrega1/README.md

-# Entrega1
+# Assignment 1:
-This page contains the first page for the course.
+This page contains the first assignment for the course.

 # Description:
-This page containt an overall description from me, who I am, what I do, What my interest and projects are and a brief description of my academic background.
+This page contains an overall description of me, who I am, what I do, What my interest and projects are, and a brief description of my academic background.

-# Link to visit the page.
+# Link to visit the page:
 https://sebastianmujica22.github.io/Entrega1/